 Passing Data Forward

-Additionally, you can pass data when navigating to a new screen:
+You can pass data when navigating to a new screen:

 Navigator.push(